DeepRank/deeprank2/paper/paper.md

 DeepRank2 allows to transform and store 3D representations of both PPIs and SRVs into 3D grids or graphs containing both geometric and physico-chemical information, and provides a DL pipeline which can be used for training pre-implemented neural networks for a given pattern of interest to the user.

 As input, DeepRank2 takes [PDB-formatted](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html) atomic structures, which is the standard in the field of structural biology.
-These are mapped to graphs, where nodes can represent either residues or atoms, as chosen by the user, and edges the interactions between them.
+These are mapped to graphs, where nodes can represent either residues or atoms, as chosen by the user, and edges represent the interactions between them.
 The user can configure two types of 3D structures as input for the featurization phase:
 - PPIs, for mining interaction patterns within protein-protein complexes;
 - SRVs, for mining mutation phenotypes within protein structures.